gordonle/Notes/CS246 - C++ OOP/Lecture 24.md

 c.bar();
 ```

-For every class that has a virtual method, a **single** virtual table s created. `vptrs` point to virtual tables!S
+For every class that has a virtual method, a **single** virtual table s created. `vptrs` point to virtual tables!

 ## Potential Exam Questions